precog/client-libraries/doc/src/charts-query-api.v1.rst

 Overview
 ---------------

 The Charts Query API is intended to be a utility library to load/handle/transform/enhance datasets.
-A dataset is considere to be an array of datapoints where a datapoint is usually a JavsSript object (key/value pairs).
+A dataset is considered to be an array of datapoints where a datapoint is usually a JavsSript object (key/value pairs).

+The Charts Query API is included in both the "reportgrid-query.js" and the "reportgrid-charts.js" files and you can use its functionalities by adding one (or both) to your HTML page.
+For inclusion details see either the documentation for Charts API or ReportGrid Query API.

 Usually the Charts Query API is used to transform a dataset into one that better fits the requirements of our Charts library.

 All of the data manipulation start with a reference to ``ReportGrid.query``.
 For example